CTF Doubles

 tradition.
 Symmetric two-base map with central rock, two side passes,

-warthog vehicles, sniper/rockets/overshield on timers.
+buggy vehicles, sniper/rockets/overshield on timers.
 Carrier can't

 shoot, drops flag on death, flag returns to home base after 30s.
 Killfeed,